LoveBug2084/LadyBug/README.md

 BBC B+ 64K/128K ( uses 12K of workspace ram, no sideways ram required )\
 BBC Master 128K/Master Compact ( uses 12K of sideways ram )

-I've included two utilities fontmaker and pixels written in c (source code and compiled .exe's) for converting the gimp/photoshop font and tile image files from .raw to .bin format for inclusion into the game code
+I've included fontmaker and pixels written in c (source code and compiled .exe's) for converting the gimp/photoshop font and tile image files from .raw to .bin format for inclusion into the game code

 **Note: video and screenshots from various builds during development\
 Game play is identical to the current build**\